-Haitian Huayuan (Hong Kong) Limited has entered into the Deed of Establishment Agreement with PT Wahana Sejahtera Langgeng Makmur to acquire 38% equity interest of PT Huayuan Makmur Sejahtera on 28 October 2019.
-PT Huayuan Makmur Sejahtera is a joint venture limited liability company with a registered capital of Indonesia Rupiah 14 billion and the capital with amount of Indonesia Rupiah 3.5 billion, equivalent to RMB614 thousand, has been satisfied in 2021.
-It is a enterprise principally engaged in trading of machinery and related in Indonesia.
+Haitian Huayuan (Hong Kong) Limited has entered into the Deed of Establishment Agreement with PT Wahana Sejahtera Langgeng Makmur to invest 38% equity interest of PT Huayuan Makmur Sejahtera on 28 October 2019.
+PT Huayuan Makmur Sejahtera is a limited liability company with a registered capital of Indonesian Rupiah 14 billion and the capital with amount of Indonesian Rupiah 3.5 billion, equivalent to RMB614 thousand, has been satisfied in 2021.
+It is an enterprise principally engaged in trading of machinery and related in Indonesia.